 - Infrastructure Officer

 - Luke Moll, second year computer science undergraduate

 - Ordinary Members

 - Rafael Bacalso, first year computer science undergraduate

-- Daniel Bailey, third year computer science undergraduate
+- Sam Hart, first year computer science and AI undergraduate